Maduranthakam: Geography

 The main town of Madurantakam is situated from its district headquarters Chengalpattu about 25 kilometres and state capital Chennai about 82 kilometres.
 It serves as the headquarters for Madurantakam taluk.
+It is just 40 minutes travel to Singaperumal Koil which is nearby Mahindra WorldCity.

 The reservoir near Madurantakam irrigates more than 1000 small villages in and around the town.
 Kiliyar is a small river that originates from the Madurantakam reservoir which will be flooded when the reservoir is full.
 The Kiliyar river joins Palar before entering the Bay of Bengal.

 Madurantakam almost lies in Coromandel coast and gets rains in north-east monsoon season.
 In the south-west monsoon season, little showers may occur during evenings.

 Small hills found in Madurantakam taluk such as Vaiyavoor hill, Malaipalayam hill, Chitravadi hill, Perumberkandigai hill etc.

 The soil is black in nature.
 Also, red soil is found near coastal areas.

 Transportation

-Madurantakam is served by town bus service, which provides connectivity within the town and the nearby villages.
-All buses are operating from the Bus stand which is located in the heart of the town.
-The State Express Transport Corporation operates buses connecting the town to other places like Chennai, Chengalpattu, Kanchipuram, Uthiramerur, Thirukazhukundram and the places like Cuddalore, Cheyyur, Chithamur, Chunampet on the ECR routes.
+Madurantakam is serviced by a local bus network that facilitates connectivity within the town and neighboring villages.
+All buses operate from the centrally located Bus stand in the town center.
+Additionally, the State Express Transport Corporation runs buses linking Madurantakam to various destinations such as Chennai, Chengalpattu, Kanchipuram, Uthiramerur, Thirukazhukundram, as well as locations along the ECR routes like Cuddalore, Cheyyur, Chithamur, and Chunampet.

 Madurantakam railway station belongs to the Chennai railway division and is officially coded as MMK.
 All passenger and local trains in Chennai–Villupuram route have a halt here and only a few express trains halt.

 MEMU services proceed in the southern direction from Chengalpet on the line towards Villupuram.
 The Chennai Beach to Melmaruvahtur MEMU halts at Maduranthakam.